How to Choose a Software Development Company in 10 Steps

-How are their team dynamics and structure
+9. How are their company structure and software team dynamics

 Some custom software development companies don’t have any such structure and this is a good indicator that you shouldn’t be doing business with them.
 The level of organization within a firm is a good means of understanding their dynamics.
 A team that is well managed and structured is very likely to handle your task accordingly.

-Testing, after dev support and maintenance
+10. Testing, after deployment software maintenance

 Before you sign-off with any software development company, you should have a sit-down and understand what their policy is on testing (at various stages within the development).
-Also, what to expect in terms of support and maintenance of the solution or project once the final work has been delivered.
+Also, what to expect in terms of backup services, support and maintenance of the solution or project once the final work has been delivered.

 You do not want to be told down the line that there will be no support or left with a huge maintenance bill for your project when all is said and done.
 Better to have all these details worked out before you commit to using any one company.

-While your requirements and needs may vary from project to project, it is still advisable for you to run down these few checklists with any company that you plan to use as your out-sourced software development team.
+While your requirements and needs may vary from project to project, it is still advisable for you to run down these few checklists with any company that you plan to use as your outsourced software development team.
 It’s not that complicated but it does take some work to figure out the right match.